Japanese variety show: Influences overseas

-Japanese game shows have gained popularity around the world in recent years.
-A notable example is Hole in the Wall, or Brain Wall, which has had local versions in Russia, China, Argentina, Australia, America and Britain.
+Japanese game shows have gained international popularity in recent years.
+A notable example is Hole in the Wall, or Brain Wall, which has had local versions in Russia, China, Argentina, Australia, the United States and the United Kingdom.
 The latter two are the most successful versions, with the FOX network and Cartoon Network each having decent success with US versions of the format.
 The BBC would also find success with their own version in the UK.

-With foreign game shows gaining interest from American viewers, in 2008, ABC would create and broadcast two game shows that took influence from Japanese game shows.
+With foreign game shows gaining interest from American viewers, in 2008, ABC created two game shows that took influence from Japanese game shows.
 The first of which was Wipeout, a weekly competition show that involved contestants playing in a large obstacle course.
 The other was I Survived a Japanese Game Show, which was a reality show that used a fictional Japanese game show to eliminate contestants one by one until the last player standing won a grand prize.
 Due to the similarities between their shows and other Japanese programs, ABC has been sued by TBS (Tokyo Broadcasting System) for allegedly copying Sasuke and Takeshi's Castle.

+In recent years, certain Japanese variety shows have gained popularity overseas with shows such as Candy Or Not Candy, having clips circulate across various social media platforms.